sonybinhle/im-merge/README.md

 ## Why im-merge?

 When using Redux, the good practice is always return a new object from state rather than mutate the existing one because of the shallow comparing.
-It helps avoid redundant component's re-rendering.
+It helps avoid redundant components's re-rendering.

-The usual patterns that I observe when developers using Redux it.
+The usual patterns that I observed when developers using Redux is:

 ```jsx harmony
 const reducer = (state, { type, payload }) => {